alercebroker/pipeline/README.md

 ## IMPORTANT NOTE ABOUT VERSIONS

+Requires Python 3.7.

 Due to the different versions of tensorflow used by each classifier, it is not possible to run both on the same environment:

-- ZTF: The classifier has to be included as a zip file and requires Python 3.6
+- ZTF: The classifier has to be included as a [zip file](https://github.com/alercebroker/stamp_classifier/releases/download/1.0.0/model.zip) (uses tensorflow 1)
-- ATLAS: The classifier is installed using pip as part of the requirements and uses Python 3.8
+- ATLAS: The classifier is installed using pip as part of the requirements (uses tensorflow 2)

 Due to it being in the requirements, the ATLAS classifier is installed even when intending to create the step for the ZTF stream.
 This won't result in version conflicts **as long as the requirements in the ATLAS classifier do not have fixed versions**.
+However, it won't be possible to run the ATLAS stamp classifier in an environment set for the ZTF environment.

 ## Environment variables

+These are required only when running through the scripts, as is the case for the Docker images.

 ### Consumer setup